 Zurich, February 1, 2018

-RobecoSAM, the investment specialist that has focused exclusively on Sustainability Investing (SI) for over 22 years, today announced the publication of “The Sustainability Yearbook 2018”.
+RobecoSAM, the investment specialist that has focused exclusively on Sustainable Investing (SI) for over 22 years, today announced the publication of “The Sustainability Yearbook 2018”.
 The Yearbook showcases the sustainability performance of the world’s largest companies and includes the top 15% per industry, which are awarded Gold, Silver or Bronze Class medals.

 RobecoSAM has analyzed the corporate sustainability performance of the world’s largest listed companies every year since 1999.
 The assessment for the 2018 Yearbook looked at 60 industries from 43 different countries – close to 150,000 documents were examined and over 2,200,000 data points were collected on financially material ESG criteria.
 The Yearbook therefore provides a telling picture of every industry in terms of ESG performance.